The EDGE Language: Extended General Einsums for Graph Algorithms: Background and Related Works

 \paragraph{Prior Work: Defining the Mapping Space} One aspect of work in this area is defining the mapping space and the types of eligible transformations to go from one mapping to another.
 There are two aspects to mapping: transformations on the \emph{data} and transformations on the \emph{iteration space}.
 Transformations on data take the input tensor(s) and rearrange their layout in memory or at runtime in some way.
 For example, swapping the ranks of a tensor (rank-swizzling), reordering values, or partitioning the data into chunks all constitute data transformations.
 Nayak et al.\ separate out transformations on data as \emph{content-preserving transformations}~\cite{Nayak:2023:TDF}.
 Transformations on the iteration space describe how to walk the iteration space, such as processing particular points in parallel or sequentially, walking in a particular order, or dividing the iteration space into parallel chunks that are then each processed sequentially.

-The mapping space for \emph{dense} tensor algebra is well-supported due to compilation support for dense loop nests~\cite{Kjolstad:2017:TTA, Backus:1957:FAC, Zhou:2022:RRA}, including dependency analysis~\cite{Boulet:1998:SPD} and polyhedral analysis~\cite{Lamport:1974:PED,Boulet:1998:SPD, Ancourt:1991:SPD, Pouchet:2011:LTC}.
-On the other hand, \emph{sparse} tensor algebra presents new challenges, all stemming from the idea that an efficient implementation should not need to touch every point in the iteration space but instead only those points in the iteration space that map to non-zero values in the data space~\cite{Kjolstad:2017:TTA}.
-Additionally, there is the added complexity of accessing various sparse storage formats, each of which have different access costs.
+The mapping space for \emph{dense} tensor algebra is well-supported due to compilation support for dense loop nests~\cite{Kjolstad:2017:TTA, Backus:1957:FAC, Zhou:2022:RRA}, including dependency analysis~\cite{Boulet:1998:SPD} and polyhedral analysis~\cite{Lamport:1974:PED, Boulet:1998:SPD, Ancourt:1991:SPD, Pouchet:2011:LTC}.
+On the other hand, \emph{sparse} tensor algebra presents new challenges, all stemming from the idea that an efficient implementation should not need to touch every point in the iteration space but instead only those points in the iteration space that map to non-empty tensor values~\cite{Kjolstad:2017:TTA}.
+Additionally, there is the added complexity of accessing various sparse storage formats, each of which has different access costs.

 \paragraph{Prior Work: Searching the Mapping Space}

 Different mappings have different implications on temporal and spatial locality, reuse, and overall performance.
 For example, suppose we have a three-deep sequential loop nest for dense matrix-matrix multiplication (\acro{GEMM}), without any tiling.
 Equation~\ref{eqn:tin} represents the Einsum for this computation.
 There are six different possible mappings.
 The mappings with $m$ and $n$ in the outer loop nests are output-stationary, i.e., they enable perfect reuse on the output tensor.
 However, they have poor reuse and temporal locality on the input tensors, where values in $A$ and $B$ are accessed $N$ times and $M$ times, respectively.
 To improve reuse across the input tensors, an implementation may choose to tile the tensors~\cite{Hegde:2019:EAA, Odemuyiwa:2023:ASD}.
 Figure~\ref{fig:mm-tiled} shows an example tiled \acro{GEMM} loop nest.
 By adding a level of tiling, we increase the shape of the iteration space to $M1 \times N1 \times K1 \times M0 \times N0 \times K0$.
 This also increases the number of possible mappings (based on loop order alone) to ninety!
 We calculate this number by counting the number of possible tiled \acro{GEMM} loop nests, each with a different ordering.
 This does not account for the possible choices for tile sizes, or the possible choices on which loop levels should be parallel or sequential.